Martin-Bohring/Microservices/slides/index.md

 #### The 2000's approach ####

 - This time we do better
-- Let´s stay programming language agnostic
+- Let's stay programming language agnostic
-- Lets´s get rid of *IDL*
+- Let's get rid of *IDL*
 - Let's be Internet ready and build on *HTTP* and *XML*
 - So *SOAP* (Simple Object Access Protocol) was invented and used *POST* for commands and queries